Frequently Asked Questions - Summer Camp Edition

 I'm an adult attending Grand Camp, Family Camp or Discovery Camp.
 Do I need to register, too?

 Yes, everyone who attends our events must register and pay the camper fee.
-We also need you to fill out your entire online health profile so that we have your emergency contact information on file.

 How do I pay?